toammann/BC2_VolCtrl/README.md

 Some IR-Remotes i.e. from CD-Players use different protocols for the majority of function keys and volume controls.
 For example a camebride audio CD-player remote uses the camebrige protocol for all function keys and the RC5 protocol for the volume up an down keys.

 The versatile IRMP library enables the BC2_VolCtrl to work with almost any IR remote.
-You can use any free key on one of the existing remotes that are already on your coffee table to control the volume.
-Use the 'regrem' Telnet command to register a new key of your remote to execute any of the commands specified below with a button press.
+You can use any key on one of the existing remotes that are already on your coffee table to control the volume.
+Use the 'regrem' telnet command to register a new key of your remote to execute any of the commands specified below with a button press.

 For example you may register two keys on your TV remote with the `volup/voldown` commands.
-You can do the same with your CD-Player remotes.
+You can do the same with your CD-player remotes.
 This enables the user to control the volume via two independent IR remotes (TV and CD-Player remote).
-A third key may be registered with the `setvol 0` command to implement a basic 'mute' function.
+A third key may be registered with the `setvol 0` command to implement a 'mute' function.

 ### Basic Operating Description